djperrone/212final/README.md

 |Date|Comments|
 |---|---|
 |11/11|- Created a roadmap for the implemntation with a class and nessecary functions.<br> - Made substantial progress on understanding of the algorithm using an online visualization tool that steps through the algorithm for any example you type.
 Need more understanding of the good and bad suffix tables and preprocessing. <br> - Will probably need to use a map to store the tables.
+|11/12| - Filled out all of the road map except good suffix table.
+Still unsure of how to fill out good suffix table. <br> - All other functions and parts of the algorithm have been implemented but cannot test until good suffizx is implemented.

 ### Record runtime (complete by 11/29)
 |Date|Comments|